 I do residential work on homes in the south downriver Detroit area.
 I specialize in kitchens and I am a licensed carpenter.
 I operate out of a small woodshop and use a mix of hand tools, power tools and CNC machines to create with.
-Besides carpentry, I am also a licensed homebuilder meaning I am not just a carpenter, but am a tile and marble setter, painter/decorator, a mason, a concrete guy, excavator, insulation installer, a siding guy, a roofer, a door and window installer, a gutter repair, a demolition expert, basement waterproofer, timberframer, etc… While I focus on the art of woodcraft, I do not draw a hard line and only handle the woodworking in a project.
+Besides carpentry, I am also a licensed homebuilder meaning I am not just a carpenter, but am a tile and marble setter, painter/decorator, a mason, a concrete guy, excavator, insulation installer, a siding guy, a roofer, a door and window installer, a gutter repair, a demolition expert, basement waterproofer, timberframer, etc… While I focus on and usually take jobs requiring the art of woodcraft, I do not draw a hard line and only handle the woodworking in a project, I bring all the elements together.
 I also utilizing modern 3D tools to render your space when needed to make sure we are on the same page and confirming our ideas together will translate well into a well proportioned finished project.

-I prefer to do custom work.
-I like taking a collection of photos of kitchens or bathrooms you think are beautiful, and I design and build custom cabinetry, stone, and tile in the style you like in a way that works best in your space from scratch.
-Those pictures you have bookmarked of how you wish your kitchen or bathroom could look like… it usually can.
+I like taking a collection of photos of kitchens you think are beautiful, and I design and build custom cabinetry, stone, and tile in the style you like in a way that works best in your space from scratch.
+Those pictures you have bookmarked of how you wish your kitchen could look like… it usually can.
 And the price of the raw materials and my labor costs to make them finished pieces usually end up less than what factory made materials and various layers of contractor and subcontractor installation costs would be from a competitor.
-And my product is often just plain better and stronger and fits in the available space… and ends up a closer approximation of the renovation you imagine mixed with the available space you have to work with (important in downriver homes) I use lasting workmanship techniques, preferring and mainly relying on glued and pinned dado and rabbet cases, glued hardwood mortise and tenon joinery.
+And my product is often just plain better and stronger and is made to fit in the available space… and ends up a closer approximation of the renovation you imagine mixed with the available space you have to work with (important in downriver homes) I use lasting workmanship techniques.

-I also prep the area properly, adding support under islands when necessary, doubling up studs when needed.
-I can move walls, place headers, enlarge windows, etc. In kitchen work, my custom cabinets are precisely leveled, the top rear and side face of them all simultaneously splitting a thin laserbeam before rock is laid on the countertops.
+I also prep the area properly, adding support under islands when necessary, doubling up floor joists when needed.
+I can move walls, place headers, enlarge windows, etc. In kitchen work, my custom cabinets are precisely leveled, the top rear and side face of them all simultaneously splitting a thin laserbeam before I call for rock to be laid on the countertops.
 It is movement and uneven cabinets (or too weakly made cabinets) that often cause granite and stone to crack.
 The entire project is done using construction methods of lasting work.
-Many features that are considered extra by others are standard.
+And the best hardware is used for drawer slides and hinges.

 From your standpoint, the difference is I am starting with your pictures and ideas (instead of having you choosing from a set of predefined items.)
 You aren’t walking into a storefront or a book looking at 10 door designs, and 6 cabinet designs, and 5 wood choices…. the choices are almost unlimited… and most often driven by pictures you have collected that strike you as beautiful.
 We sit down and you tell me what it is that you like about each picture, and we come up with a design tailored to your likes.